Skip to content

 TIP

-Use --strict flag to throw an error on invalid JSON.
+Use the --strict flag to throw an error on invalid JSON.

 sh